SnootyMonkey/Falkland-CMS/index.md

 Falkland CMS is for anyone who wants to collect, curate, organize and present the knowledge that exists in the world about a particular topic:

+* bibliographers and librarians
+* digital curators and archivists
+* museum and exhibit curators
 * scholars and professors
 * teachers and students
-* museum and exhibit curators
-* librarians and archivists
 * historical organizations
 * collectors, hobbyists and enthusiasts

 ### Who is this not for?

-Falkland CMS is not for everyone, if these describe you, you should probably look elsewhere:
+Falkland CMS is *not* for everyone, if these describe you, you should probably look elsewhere:

-* You that needs extensive new content authoring
+* You need the extensive new content authoring and publishing capabilities of a web content management system
-* You need extensive, professional-grade offline artifact cataloging
+* You are doing extensive off-line artifact cataloging
-* You need granular security
+* You need fine granular security
+* You are trying to organize, curate and present a very small collection (just dozens of items)

 ### Who is using Falkland CMS?